Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/tp_fsdp.rst

 However, across the data-parallel dimension, the inputs should be different.
 In other words, if TP is applied within a node, and FSDP across nodes, each node must receive a different batch, but every GPU within the node gets the same batch of data.

-If you use a PyTorch DataLoader and set it up using :meth:`~lightning.fabric.fabric.Fabric.setup_dataloaders`, Fabric will automatically handle this for you by configuring the distributed sampler.
+If you use a PyTorch data loader and set it up using :meth:`~lightning.fabric.fabric.Fabric.setup_dataloaders`, Fabric will automatically handle this for you by configuring the distributed sampler.
 However, when you shuffle data in your dataset or data loader, or when applying randomized transformations/augmentations in your data, you must still ensure that the seed is set appropriately.